johnbamberg/johnbamberg.github.io/publications.md

 with Michael Giudici and Jacob Smith.
 - Codes and designs in Johnson graphs from symplectic actions on quadratic forms,
 with Alice Devillers, Mark Ioppolo, Cheryl E. Praeger.
-- On Bruen chains, with Jesse Lansdown and Geertrui Van de Voorde.
+- On Bruen chains,
+with Jesse Lansdown and Geertrui Van de Voorde.
 - FinInG: a package for finite incidence geometry,
 with Anton Betten, Philippe Cara, Jan De Beule, Max Neunhoeffer, and Michel Lavrauw.

 ## In preparation

-- Partial $m$-ovoids of polar spaces and Ramsey numbers, with Anurag Bishnoi and Ferdinand Ihringer.
 - The synchronisation hierarchy for coherent configurations, with Jesse Lansdown.
 - Euclidean geometry is incidence geometry, with Tim Penttila.